 On the issue of the number of vaccinators, I know the HSE received 4,000 applications from individuals.
 Many of them are facing a significant number of difficulties in getting those applications processed.
 We need to scale up the number.
 Crucially, that must not come at the cost of retaining testers and contact tracers and increasing recruitment in this regard.
 It is disappointing that we are only now seeing the message that they will trace back five days.
 For more than 12 months, I and others have been calling for that to be done because it is how one catches asymptomatic cases and reduces the numbers.

 On prioritisation, as other Members stated, a significant amount of thought has gone into the list.
 However, I note the importance of prioritising those who are caring for and supporting vulnerable persons.
 I refer to professional and family carers, as well as personal needs assistants and special needs assistants, who we know from the experience in the UK have a higher vulnerability.
-In that regard, I appeal to the Minister to speak to the Minister for Education, Deputy Foley, around accommodating remote learning for children in whose families in which are vulnerable members.
+In that regard, I appeal to the Minister to speak to the Minister for Education, Deputy Foley, around accommodating remote learning for children in whose families there are vulnerable members.
 The children should not be marked as absent where a member of their family is being cared for.
 A very blunt approach has been taken in that regard and families have struggled when the child is not the person who is vulnerable, but there is a vulnerable person at home.
 There needs to be room for nuance in such situations.
 Of course, allowing remote learning for such children would reduce the numbers in classrooms overall and create greater safety for everyone.

 My main focus is on the issue of justice.
 Reference has been made to the outrageous situation at the Beacon Hospital and the fact that prioritisation was made based on wealth and connections, which should never be the case.
 All Members know that is what we do not want to see.
 It is absolutely crucial not just that the situation at the Beacon Hospital be addressed but also that those bad practices at senior level by the CEO are addressed and shown to be unacceptable to people in this State.